NNDB

 CAST

 Gary Cooper ...
-Sgt.
-Alvin C. York
+Alvin York

 Walter Brennan ...
-Rosier Pile (pastor)
+Pastor Rosier Pile

 Joan Leslie ...
 Gracie Williams